 Cyber Center Home

-In 2007 Valencia was awarded a NSF ATE grant entitled: "Computer Engineering Technology Security Curriculum Expansion and Enhancement," DUE-0703070, for the project period October 1, 2007 - September 30, 2013.
-This ATE project developed and implemented a cybersecurity specialization within the Network Engineering Technology (NET) Associate in Science (A.S.) degree program.
+In 2007, Valencia College was awarded an NSF ATE grant entitled: "Computer Engineering Technology Security Curriculum Expansion and Enhancement," DUE-0703070, for the project period October 1, 2007 - September 30, 2013.
+This ATE project developed and implemented a cybersecurity specialization within the Network Engineering Technology Associate in Science degree program.

-Valencia launched the Cybersecurity and Digital Forensics Associate Degree Specialization in 2010 and has successfully developed curriculum, faculty, and articulation.
-Two state-approved technical certificates have also been developed in Cybersecurity (30 college credits) and Digital Forensics (32 college credits).
+Valencia College launched the Cybersecurity and Digital Forensics Associate in Science degree specialization in 2010 and has successfully developed curriculum, faculty, and articulation.
+The following state-approved technical certificates have also been developed: Cybersecurity (30 college credits), and Digital Forensics (32 college credits).

-In 2013 The National Security Agency (NSA) and the Department of Homeland Security (DHC) recognized Valencia College as a National Center of Academic Excellent in Information Assurance Education 2 Year program (CAE2Y).
-Ever since, the college has been deeply engaged with the community and industry partners in several meaningful ways to promote Cybersecurity awareness and to strengthen the pipeline for Cybersecurity professionals.
+In 2013, the National Security Agency and the Department of Homeland Security recognized Valencia College as a National Center of Academic Excellent in Information Assurance Education 2 Year program (CAE2Y).
+Since then, Valencia College has been engaged with the community and industry partners in several meaningful ways to promote cybersecurity awareness and to strengthen the pipeline for cybersecurity professionals.

-Furthermore, in 2018 Valencia College’s Network Engineering Technology program was named a winner of the inaugural Siemens-Aspen Community College STEM Award by the Aspen Institute College Excellence Program (CEP) and the Siemens Foundation.
-The NET program was one of eight community college programs in Science, Technology, Engineering and Math (STEM), recognized for providing outstanding preparation for high-demand jobs in information technology.
+Furthermore, in 2018 Valencia College’s Network Engineering Technology program was named a winner of the inaugural Siemens-Aspen Community College STEM Award by the Aspen Institute College Excellence Program and the Siemens Foundation.
+The Network Engineering Technology program was one of eight community college programs in Science, Technology, Engineering and Math (STEM), recognized for providing outstanding preparation for high-demand jobs in information technology.

 - Microsoft Teams Virtual Lab

 - Monday to Thursday: 12:30pm to 5:30pm